Practitioner Patient FAQs

 However, the Practitioner Health team may work with employers, Occupational Health departments and others to develop and implement return to work programmes.

-Does PHS offer repeat prescriptions?
+Does PH offer repeat prescriptions?

 What if I come through GMC/GDC procedures?